Finland

 Childlessness rate (TCR)

 44.9% of women in Finland remain childless over their lifetime (2024).
 It remains broadly flat versus the previous year (little change).
 Over the past five years, childlessness has been rising; the 2020–2024 average is 42.2%.
 Relative to the earliest available baseline in the 2020s (42.2%), today’s level is higher by about 2.7pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | TCR | Year | TCR |